 In Canada, it is deployed on buses and trains.
-In Singapore, the Immigration and Checkpoints Authority is deploying it at all its frequently touched surfaces throughout the immigration checkpoints at Changi Airport and the National University of Singapore is planning to use it on all lifts and escalators on campus.
+In Singapore, the company has helped various government agencies coat its frequently touched surfaces, and the National University of Singapore is planning to use it on all lifts and escalators on campus.
 Big Red is also in talks with various hotels, schools and commercial buildings to treat all their high-touch surface areas before reopening in June, said Bakhda.

 Professor Teo Yik Ying, dean of the Saw Swee Hock School of Public Health at the National University of Singapore, said: “The threat of a second wave of transmission is very real and looking at the situation in South Korea and China for the past few days, (we get an idea) of how challenging it is for countries to maintain a watertight response against Covid-19.”

 Dr Martin Blake, Big Red’s chief technical adviser, explained that the coronavirus, like many other viruses was a negatively charged particle ribonucleic acid (RNA) enveloped in a shell of lipids and protein.
 The ribonucleic acid carries the pathogen’s genetic information.